 Landscaping is the first thing that potential buyers see, and it reflects well — or poorly — on other homes in the neighborhood.
 That’s why homeowners associations often have exacting rules for it.

-Good landscaping can add up to 28% to the overall value of a house, says landscape economist John Harris, and cut its time on the market 10% to 15%.
-Even taking your landscaping to the next level, upgrading from “good” to “excellent,” in terms of design, condition, and placement, can add 6% to 7% to a home’s value, according to a Clemson University study of homes in Greenville, S.C.
+Good landscaping can add up to 28% to overall home value, says landscape economist John Harris.
+Even taking your landscaping from “good” to “excellent,” in terms of design, condition, and placement, can add 6% to 7% to a home’s value, according to a Clemson University study of homes in Greenville, S.C.

 But don’t landscape merely to flip a house.
-You won’t get your money back, Sandy MacCuish, a California appraiser, tells us.
-Instead landscape for your enjoyment (Did you know trees reduce stress in just 5 minutes?), knowing that you’re making a good investment.
+You won’t get your money back, says Sandy MacCuish, a California appraiser.
+Rather, landscape for your enjoyment, knowing that you’re making a good investment.

 Essential #1: Trees

 Maybe only Mother Nature can make a tree, but the National Tree Benefit Calculator can tell you what it’s worth.

 The calculator examines how a tree species in a particular ZIP code affects: